apondlife/discone/Assets/Mechanic/script.md

 bending in the wind, the breeze carrying the scent, but never snapping

-reminds me of someone…
+reminds me of someone…\
-myself, haha ha.
+myself, haha ha.\
 and i guess you, too ;)

 they’re a bit of a distraction actually, ha ha.

-reminds me that there are other preoccupations.
+reminds me that preoccupations exist outside my present preoccupation.\

-or maybe that something exists outside preoccupation.
+& outside preoccupation even.

 > pre occupation

-and i like to think about how they came to be. the hows whys whats whens.
+& i like to think about how they came to be.\
+the hows\
+the whys\
+the whats\
+the whens.

-about the somebody, or the nobody, that did the planting.
+& about the somebody, or nobody?\
+that did the planting.

 > no body

-they are.
+they are.\
 yeah, i only realized this recently.

 there, all the flowers were purposed, intentioned.

-but here, i’ve found that i don’t need that thought. and i don’t worry as much.
+but here, i’ve found that i don’t need that thought.\
+and i don’t worry as much.

 # feats

-back when i was in business full-time… i’m more of an itinerant business person these days
+back when i was in business full-time…\
+more of an itinerant business person these days.

-i’d get an occasional pang of fear. and i mean occasional, don’t worry about me okay, hah hah.
+i’d get occasional pangs of fear.\
+& i mean occasional, don’t worry about me okay, hah hah.

-like, can i do this. is this even possible?
+can i do this? is this possible?

+sometimes it wasn’t & i couldn’t.\
+but usually it was.\
+and then most of the time i could.

-sometimes it wasn’t & i couldn’t. but usually it was & i could. i said don’t worry about me alright hahahaaa.
+i said don’t worry about me alright hahahaaa.

 # outro